lars-t-hansen/gotags/README.md

 # gotags - reliable etags-style tag information for Go

-Gotags generates an etags-like tag file for Go source, with better Go awareness than etags.
+Gotags generates an etags-like tag file for Go and Python source, with better Go and Python awareness than etags.

 Input file names are provided on the command line.
 If the only input file name is given as "-" then the names of input files are read from standard input,